Anyone can pray.

-Subscribe on their website to receive them straight to your inbox
+Subscribe on their website to receive the Together Sunday material straight to your inbox

 PrayMK also provide more such us online prayer labyrinths, prayer guides, resources for individuals, families and small groups as well as larger gatherings and more.
 Do check out their website!

 With thanks to Paul, Debbie and the PrayMK team!

 Prayers of Hope